priyanshiiD/safe-space/README.md

 ## 📞 Support

-For support or questions, please create an issue in this repository or contact the project maintainer.
+For support, please create an issue in this repository or contact the project maintainer.

 ---